UnderGrounder96/Database-Simulation/README.md

 ii) Installing MySQL v5.7.20+
 	It is possible that Python has been already installed, to check use the following code in the command line:

-	$ mysql --version
+	$ sudo mysql --version
 	[mysql  Ver 14.14 Distrib 5.7.24]

-	To ensure a secure (and easiest possible) install, please refer to this website *last visited - 14/Dec/2018*:
+	To ensure a secure (and easiest possible) install, please refer to this website *last visited - 02/May/2020*:

 	https://support.rackspace.com/how-to/installing-mysql-server-on-ubuntu/